FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ### Cloudflare Tunnels Integration

-CF Tunnels setup is markedly different than SWAG but functionally the same once setup.
+CF Tunnels setup is markedly different than SWAG but functionally the same once set up.

 For CF Tunnels with SWAG there are two [LSIO docker mods](https://docs.linuxserver.io/general/container-customization/#docker-mods) that are used: